dbusra/MicroserviceTutorial/README.txt

 we are going to create a synchronous client that will allow us to talk to our command service

-http client factory: it basically gives us an http client, main using of http client factory is if you are making multiple requests  using http clients you should be using a factory to do that, because it manages connection safety etc. you don't end up with connection exhaustion etc.
+http client factory: it basically gives us a http client, main using of http client factory is if you are making multiple requests  using http clients you should be using a factory to do that, because it manages connection safety etc. you don't end up with connection exhaustion etc.